novaeco/Projet-Assistant--Reptiles/README.md

 | `touch`       | Optional capacitive touch controller support.          |

-Unit tests reside in `tests/` alongside mocked drivers, while project configuration files such as `CMakeLists.txt` and `sdkconfig.defaults` live in the repository root.
+Unit tests reside in `tests/` alongside mocked drivers, while project configuration files such as `CMakeLists.txt` and the `sdkconfig.*` defaults live in the repository root.

 ## Power‑Saving Strategies